 List Price: $16.95

-Red Pine (Bill Porter) was born in Los Angeles in 1943 and attended graduate school at Columbia University.
-An acclaimed translator, his published works include three major Buddhist texts: The Platform Sutra, The Diamond Sutra, and The Heart Sutra.
-He is also the author of Zen Baggage, Road to Heaven: Encounters with Chinese Hermits.
-Red Pine has lived in Taiwan and Hong Kong, and has traveled extensively in China, visiting Zen temples and seeking out hermits.
-He lives in Port Townsend, Washington.
+Red Pine was born in Los Angeles in 1943 and attended graduate school at Columbia University.
+An acclaimed translator, his published works include four major Buddhist texts: The Lankavatara Sutra, The Platform Sutra, The Diamond Sutra, and The Heart Sutra.
+He is also the author of Zen Baggage and Road to Heaven: Encounters with Chinese Hermits.
+He has lived in Taiwan and Hong Kong and has traveled extensively in China, visiting Zen temples and seeking out hermits.
+He now lives in Port Townsend, Washington.

-Winner of the 2018 Thornton Wilder Prize for Translation "Porter takes the reader to places far off the tourist track and far from the economic and political frenzy of major cities, traveling on buses and sleeping rough in monasteries.
-He does it without pedantry or zeal and with some humor." --Library Journal
+"Porter takes the reader to places far off the tourist track and far from the economic and political frenzy of major cities, traveling on buses and sleeping rough in monasteries.
+He does it without pedantry or zeal and with some humor." —Library Journal